Medieval household: Urban

 The medieval world was a much less urban society than either the Roman Empire or the modern world.
-The fall of the Roman Empire had caused a catastrophic de-population of the towns and cities that had existed within the Empire.
+The fall of the Roman Empire in the fifth century had caused a catastrophic de-population of the towns and cities that had existed within the Empire.
 Between the 10th and 12th centuries, however, a revival of the European city occurred, with an increase in the urbanisation of society.

 The practice of sending children away to act as servants was even more common in towns than in the countryside.
 The inhabitants of towns largely made their livelihood as merchants or artisans, and this activity was strictly controlled by guilds.
 The members of these guilds would in turn employ young people - primarily boys - as apprentices, to learn the craft and later take a position as guild members themselves.
 These apprentices made up part of the household - or "family" - as much as the children of the master.